Recursoft/LogicDriver-Example/README.md

 # Logic Driver 2.0 Example Project

-**Requires Logic Driver 2.3**
+**Requires Logic Driver 2.3 and UE 4.25.3**

-## 4.25.2 PROJECT BUILD BUG FIX
-- There is a **bug introduced in UE 4.25.2** that prevents C++ projects which use marketplace plugins from building https://issues.unrealengine.com/issue/UE-95865
-- Fix now available from [Epic Games](https://forums.unrealengine.com/unreal-engine/announcements-and-releases/1755531-unreal-engine-4-25-released?p=1792495#post1792495)
+- Make sure you are on UE 4.25.3 -- This hotfix corrects an issue building C++ projects with marketplace plugins.

 Looking for Logic Driver LITE's Blueprint Only example project?
 Download from [here](https://logicdriver.recursoft.net/liteexample).